This is your chance to use STEAM skills to show or tell us how you overcame challenges, and were lifted up this year!

 Questions you might ask yourself before starting are: What was most challenging about this year?
 How did you get by when times were tough?
 How can you show us?
 What did success look like?
 How did it feel?
 What path did you take?
 When did you see the light at the end of the tunnel?
 What have you learned?
 How did you feel at the beginning of the year and how do you feel now?
 What have you accomplished this year that you’re most proud of and why?
 What raised you up?

 There will be several prize categories.
 Students may submit something completely original, or enter their own work from a class project if it fits in with the theme and shows their point of view.
 We want everyone to submit something they’re proud of or that helps tell their personal story of perseverance.
+Students may enter more than one category if they would like to express themselves in more ways, but they’re only eligible to win one prize.

 - Write an autobiographical poem or short story to tell us how you found success, grew as a person or persevered.
 No more than 350 words.
 Students must complete this alone.